 Twenty-five years after my first visit, the situation had little changed.
 The road to Kwahu-Amanfrom, the resettlement we went to visit, was at times nearly impassable.
 In the town, many houses still consisted of one room and the people lacked pipe-borne water and electricity as they did 25 years ago.
-Erosion, due to rains and daily sweeping, had done its part.
+Erosion, due to rains and daily sweeping had done its part.
 Many of the houses were undermined and large blocks of cement had broken off.
-The most striking thing, however, was the scarcity of young people.
+The most striking thing, however, was the scarcity of people between the ages of 15 and 40.